If you’re creating a marketing video for your not-for-profit or impact org, I want to save you time, money and frustration.

 Have I already lost you?
 Because they’d already lost me.

 To me this seems like the beginning of a BBC documentary.
-Something you would kick back, and if you're comfortable, maybe let the sound wash over you.
+Something you would kick back to watch and let the sound wash over you.

 This is not what you want your charity marketing video to do.
 You have three seconds to catch your audience’s attention before they scroll away.

-It's important to know what a hook is, because your entire video can be framed around this conceit.
+It’s important to know what a hook is, because your entire video can be framed around one.